GSA/resources.data.gov/pages/incubatorplaybookinteractive.md

       proof = "The Agile Robotics for Industrial Automation Competition, ARIAC In June 2017, the National Institute of Standard and Technology (NIST) put on the first ARIAC Competition.
 The goal of the competition was to test the agility of industrial robot systems, with the goal of enabling industrial robots on the shop floors to be more productive, more autonomous, and to require less time from shop floor workers.
 For the second year of the competition, they introduced a cash prize to motivate and expand participation.
 This is the third year of the competition.
 Up to three winners will be selected.<br><br><b>Travel Data Challenge</b><br><br>General Service Administration (GSA)’s Office of Government-wide Policy (OGP) sponsored the GSA Travel Data Challenge.
 This was to bring a quantitative approach by attaining a tool that can provide better business decisions for Federal government travel data.
 Better accountability and cost-saving measures that save money for American taxpayers.
 The competition was launched on Feb.
 14, 2014 and closed on April 11, 2014.
 The winner was announced on May 9, 2014.
 He designed an innovative technology tool using open-source code to help agencies better visualize and understand their data, compare their travel data against key benchmarks and identify behaviors to reduce costs on future travel.", gettingstarted = "Browse the challenges on the site for topics.
 Register for an account to participate.
 It is free.
 Need to create a username and password before you can submit an idea to challenge.
 Email them at team@challenge.gov for questions.
 If Federal worker and want to run a challenge and/or post a challenge on Challenge.gov, drop them a line at team@challenge.gov to get started.<br><br>Visit this site for more info https://challenge.gov/a/buzz/challenge"
     }
+    if(value == "coe")
+    {
+      title = "Centers of Excellence",
+      opportunity = "The Centers of excellence (CoE), a signature White House initiative, were designed by the Office of American Innovation (OAI), and implemented at GSA in October 2017, within the Technology Transformation Services (TTS) office at GSA.
+The CoE use IT modernization as a means to improve government services by leveraging private sector innovations.", elements = "<ul><li>Cloud Adoption—Analyzes current systems and applications to provide recommendations for planning cloud migration.</li><li>Contact Center—Helps improve contact center delivery services and customer interactions.</li><li>Customer Experience—Works to develop a better understanding of customer needs and helps translate those findings into actions.</li><li>Data Analytics—Helps make more efficient use of data management, analysis, and reporting capabilities.</li><li>Infrastructure Optimization—Assists in optimizing data centers and reducing infrastructure costs.</li></ul>", success = "The U.S. General Services Administration (GSA) and the U.S. Department of Housing and Urban Development (HUD) teamed up for a discovery sprint as part of GSA’s Centers of Excellence (CoE) initiative.
+CoE at GSA are working on the aging HUD technology.", proof = "<ul><li>Becoming A More Fact-Based and Data-Driven Organization , The Data Analytics Center of Excellence (CoE) is helping the United States Department of Agriculture (USDA by applying data tools and tactics such as: data sharing, data visualization, predictive analysis, and ad hoc analysis Through better access to timely, accurate information for leaders to be enabled to improve their decisions, program outcomes, and overall management of the Department’s resources.</li><li>Using USDA Datasets to Address Water Management Challenges at the IoT World Hackathon by CoE @ GSA.</li></ul>", gettingstarted = "If you are interested in learning more about the Centers of Excellence at GSA or discussing tools or solutions, please reach out to them at connectcoe@gsa.gov..
+The CoE engage in a phased approach:<ul><li>Phase 0 - Engagement scoping, Inter-Agency Agreement (IAA) development, and funding identification</li><li>Phase I - A comprehensive department-wide discovery and planning effort to identify initial and high-impact modernization projects</li><li>Phase II - Implementation of the agreed upon Phase I recommendations and build sustainment for continue modernization beyond CoE Phase II.</li></ul><br><br>Visit this site for more info https://coe.gsa.gov/connect/contact-us.html"
+    }
     if(value == "gear")
     {
       title = "Government Effectiveness Advanced Research",